Particular/docs.particular.net/samples/azure/shared-host/sample.md

 |Receiver	|2015-05-25 14:58:34	|5/25/2015 8:58:34 PM	|Got Ping and will reply with Pong |
 |Sender	|2015-05-25 14:58:35	|5/25/2015 8:58:35 PM	|Got Pong from Receiver |

+Results sorted by Timestamp

+## Deploying endpoints

+Execute `PackageAndDeploy.ps1` PowerShell script to package and deploy multi-hosted endpoints to local emulator storage.

-## Deploying endpoints into Cloud Service emulator
+## Running multi-host in emulated Cloud Service

-1. Download and install [AzCopy](http://azure.microsoft.com/en-us/documentation/articles/storage-use-azcopy/#download-and-install-azcopy).
-Copy AzCopy files to the location indicated during solution rebuild step.
-If you have installed AzCopy the default installation location is `%ProgramFiles(x86)%\Microsoft SDKs\Azure\AzCopy` (on a 64-bit machine) or `%ProgramFiles%\Microsoft SDKs\Azure\AzCopy` (on a 32-bit machine)
-1. Execute deployment script
-1. Run `HostCloudService` by right clicking project name in Visual Studio Solution Explorer, then selecting Debug, and Start new instance.
+1. Set `HostCloudService` to be the start-up project by right clicking the project name in Visual Studio Solution Explorer, and selecting `Set as StartUp Project` option
+1. Run the solution
-1. Inspect Azure Storage Emulator Tables for `MultiHostedEndpointsOutput` table
+1. Inspect Azure Storage Emulator Tables for `MultiHostedEndpointsOutput` table and its content

 NOTE: To inspect multi-host [role emulated file system](https://msdn.microsoft.com/en-us/library/azure/hh771389.aspx), navigate to `C:\Users\%USERNAME%\AppData\Local\dftmp\Resources`